 That's where portable induction cooktops come in.
-They're relatively lightweight, one-hob appliances that run on your existing home power point, complementing your current kitchen cooktop.
-They're also great for shared accommodation, RVs and caravans, or small businesses that don't have a fully-installed kitchen.
-With some models costing as little as $59, they're also a cheaper alternative to a full induction setup.
+With some models costing as little as $55, they also present themselves as a cheaper alternative to a full induction setup.

 Some models have pre-set functions (like sauté or slow cook) which may seem convenient at first glance, but depending on the model, it may be cumbersome to select your own power levels and timings if the pre-set ones don't suit your needs.
-Our CHOICE Expert Rating take this into account when we test cooktops.
+Our CHOICE Expert Rating (the overall score that determines which products we recommend) takes this into account when we test cooktops.

 Intuitive, obvious controls

 You don't want to be constantly referring to the manual.
 On such compact units, clear buttons (such as a plus or minus for increasing/decreasing power) are important.

 Look for comprehensive instructions that give guidance on what wattage settings, power levels and/or temperatures are best for different types of cooking.
 We found many instruction manuals to be too brief.

 Some cooktops have cooking modes such as sear, slow cook, soup or sauté, which can be OK if they suit your needs, but being able to choose your own power level and cooking time (and do so easily) gives you more control.
 Look for simple 1–10 power levels or 200–2500W settings.